aims-umich/GAN_Energy_AI/docs/README.md

 ```

-🟠 TensorFlow Environment (only for cGAN CHF model)
+🟠 TensorFlow Environment (only for cGAN CHF model and FNN model)
 ```bash
 # 1. Create a new conda environment with Python 3.11
 conda create -n tfgpu python=3.11